About Us

 Our approach is anchored in two core pillars:

-- Visibility — Amplifying the voices, ventures, and vision of African women entrepreneurs through storytelling, media, and thought leadership.
-This includes the ABS Podcast, impact videos, and media features that showcase women-led businesses to audiences across Africa and the globe.
+- Visibility — Amplifying the ventures and voices of Africa’s most compelling founders through storytelling, media, and thought leadership, including the ABS Podcast, impact features, and media content that reaches audiences across Africa and globally.

-- Access — Creating high-level spaces to drive collaboration, build networks, and unlock opportunities for business growth.
-This includes programs like the Scale Ready Bootcamp, the ABS Roundtable Series, and Investment Mission Trips that connect women to capital, markets, and decision-makers.
+- Access — Creating high-level spaces to drive collaboration, build networks, and unlock opportunities for business growth, including the Scale Ready Bootcamp, the ABS Roundtable Series, and Investment Mission Trips that connect founders to capital, markets, and decision-makers.

 Founder